 You'll need a visitor access approval for your trip at Fort Huachuca.
 If you haven't already done so please plan to have your approved Visitor ID card in hand for the start of the trip.
 It is processed in person at the Visitor Control Center located at the Van Deman Gate.
 They do a quick background check, take a photo and issue an ID card.

-The Visitor Control Center at Fort Huachuca is open to vehicles, pedestrians and bicycles 24/7.
+The Visitor Control Center is open from 5:30 am until 7:30 pm Mon-Fri, and 8:00 am to 8:00 pm Sat and Sun, and is where you get your clearance.
 It is located at the Van Deman Gate, Hatfield Street (not the Buffalo Soldier Gate).
 Follow signs to Fort Huachuca, Van Deman Gate from the junction of Hwy 90 and Buffalo Soldier Trail.

-For further assistance please contact the Visitor Control Center 520.454.2323 directly.
+Full details can be found here.
+For further assistance please contact the Visitor Control Center (520) 454 2323 directly.

 Local Birding on Your Own